12 Gardens Live

 12 Gardens Live is the fourth live album by American singer/songwriter Billy Joel, recorded during a former record run of 12 sold-out concerts at Madison Square Garden in New York City in early 2006.
 It was released on June 13, 2006.

-Although some of the singer's best known hits are on the album, many of them are transposed into a lower key to accom Joel's deepening voice for the duration of the tour.
+Although some of the singer's best known hits are on the album, several are transposed into a lower key to accommodate Joel's maturing vocal range.
 This is also the first time Joel's signature song "Piano Man" has appeared on a live CD.

 Track listing

 All songs written by Billy Joel.